arunbaby0/arunbaby.com/_ai_agents/0013-multi-step-reasoning.md

 For an autonomous agent, **never** accept the first token as truth for a critical decision.
 Force the model to think, verify, and vote before acting.

-In the next post, we will revisit the **ReAct Pattern**, combining reasoning with tools in a rigid loop to build the standard agent architecture.
+Reasoning is efficient, but it becomes actionable when combined with tools in the **ReAct Pattern**.